pearlynne/UW-JS310-finalproject/README.md

 5. [Acknowledgements/Sources](#sources)

 ## Motivation <a name="motivation"></a>
-I have tried many types of productivity apps, from [Monday.com](http://Monday.com) to Clickup.
+I have tried many types of productivity apps, from [Monday.com](http://Monday.com) to [Clickup](https://clickup.com/) and even [Basecamp](http://basecamp.com).
 They all have their advantages!
 However, I felt that I was always missing mini reward when I completed the tasks.
-Furthermore, for neurodiverse individuals, it can get overwhelming when we get into the weeds of tags, projects, sub-tasks, groups.
+Furthermore, it can get overwhelming when we get into the weeds of tags, projects, sub-tasks, groups.

 Therefore, I decided to create a basic to-do-list that focuses on tasks just for the day.
 It stores the tasks to the local storage and removes those that have been completed.